 Talking out what can be done next time in this situation for better results.

-Positive Punishing of do chores or calm down sit to get Free!
+Positive Punishment of doing chores or calm down sit to get Free!